The Local Projection Residual Bootstrap for AR(1) Models: Uniform Consistency

 where $J_n(x,h,\cdot,\cdot)$ is as in \eqref{eq:cdf_root}, $\hat{P}_n$ is the empirical distribution of the centered residuals defined in \eqref{eq:centered_residuals}, and $\hat{\rho}_n$ is as in \eqref{eq:rho_hat}. \end{theorem}

-Theorem \ref{thm:consistency} shows that the LP-residual bootstrap is uniformly consistent, i.e., the bootstrap distribution $J_n(\cdot,h,\hat{P}_n,\hat{\rho}_n)$ approximates the distribution $J_n(\cdot,h,P,\rho)$ uniformly over the parameter space ($\rho \in [-1,1]$) and intermediate horizons ($h \le h_n)$.
+Theorem \ref{thm:consistency} shows that the LP-residual bootstrap is uniformly consistent, i.e., the bootstrap distribution $J_n(\cdot,h,\hat{P}_n,\hat{\rho}_n)$ approximates the distribution $J_n(\cdot,h,P,\rho)$ uniformly over the parameter space ($\rho \in [-1,1]$) and a wide range of intermediate horizons ($h \le h_n)$.
 Two features of this uniform approximation result deserve further discussion.
 First, uniform consistency of bootstrap methods over the parameter spaces of autoregressive models is not just a technical detail but a crucial property to guarantee reliable inference methods; see \cite{Mikusheva2007}.
 Otherwise, it is possible to obtain for any sample size $n$ a parameter $\rho_n$ such that the distance between the distributions $J_n(\cdot,h,\hat{P}_n,\hat{\rho}_n)$ and $J_n(\cdot,h,P,\rho)$ is far from zero.
 Second, the uniform approximation over the horizons is necessary for inference purposes at intermediate horizons.
 Other valid methods for a fixed $h$ do not necessarily work for $h$ growing with the sample size.

 The proof of Theorem \ref{thm:consistency} is presented in Appendix \ref{appendix:thm:consistency}.
 It has two main ideas.
-First, we show that the approximation result presented in \eqref{eq:cdf_AA} can be extended for a sequence of AR(1) models,
+First, we show that the approximation result presented in \eqref{eq:cdf_AA} also holds for sequences of AR(1) models with i.i.d. shocks (Theorem \ref{thm:sequence_models}),